Skip to content

 My whole life with him from high school to this day was revolving in my mind.
 I reflected back, I saw so many things correlated now, every single incident is making sense now which I couldn’t understand then.

 I felt bad for what I said and did for him in the past, what other friends did and said to him, and what society did for him.
 Of course, it’s past now, it’s gone, nothing can be done.
-I learnt, realized and murmured to myself why God offers life so mysteriously.
+I learnt, realized and thought to myself why God offers life so mysteriously.

 I promised myself that I will do whatever I can, I won’t let my friend die again.